-Our study skills program teaches strategies for smart studying, including:
+Our study skills program will teach your child effective studying strategies including:

-- Time management to successfully manage schedules and schoolwork.
+- Time management to efficiently manage time and workloads.

-- Academic and strategic planning to set concrete short-term and long-term projects and goals.
+- Strategic planning and academic planning to set both short-term and long-term goals and projects.

-- Performance management to set personal expectations and use an academic planner.
+- How to effectively organize schoolwork and a personal study area, set personal expectations and use an academic planner.

-- Expectation management for successfully identifying teacher expectations and priorities.
+- Identifying teacher expectations and priorities.

 - How to use active listening.

-- Understanding and tackling college admissions requirements, including the college essay.
+- Navigating college admissions requirements, including the college admission essay.

 - How to interview for a job and write an effective resume and cover letter.